ShihengDuan/shihengduan.github.io/_pages/about.md

 - [Higher-order Internal Modes of Variability Imprinted in Observed Year-to-year California Streamflow Changes](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023JD040535) **Shiheng Duan**, Giuliana Pallotta, Céline Bonfils
   - Higher-order EOF modes are derived from the well-known climate variability domains.
   - The BCSD-CMIP6-LSTM streamflow projections are quantitatively related with internal variability indices using various ML models.
-  - All the models show PNA-5 is the most dominant pattern affecting streamflow in California, which looks like an atmospheric-river pattern.
+  - All the ML models show PNA-5 is the most dominant pattern affecting streamflow in California, which looks like an atmospheric-river pattern.
   - BCSD does not change variability, as a technical note.
   - [GitHub](https://github.com/ShihengDuan/ClimateVariabilityStreamflow)